Alfresco/acs-deployment/docs/helm-deployment-aws_cloud.md

 --namespace=$DESIREDNAMESPACE
 ```

-For more parameter options, see [acs-deployment](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).
+For more parameter options, see the [acs-deployment configuration table](https://github.com/Alfresco/acs-deployment/tree/master/helm/alfresco-content-services#configuration).

-You can set ACS stack configuration attributes above accordingly.
-By default the ACS chart will deploy using default values (Ex: `postgresPassword = "alfresco"`).
+You can set the Alfresco Content Services stack configuration attributes above accordingly.
+Note that the `alfresco-incubator/alfresco-content-services` chart will deploy using default values (Ex: `postgresPassword = "alfresco"`).

 ```bash
 # Example: For a hardened DB password: